-Results of our review indicate differences in the risk-benefit profiles between treatment formulations.
-Women using estrogen only had statistically significantly lower risks (per 10,000 women over 6.8 to 7.2 years) for diabetes (137 fewer cases) and fractures (382 fewer cases) than women taking placebo.
-However, risks (per 10,000 women over 5.4 to 7.1 years) were statistically significantly increased for gallbladder disease (378 more cases), stroke (79 more cases), and venous thromboembolism (78 more cases).
-The risk for urinary incontinence (1,261 more cases per 10,000 women) was increased during a followup of 1 year.
+Results of our review indicate differences in the risk-benefit profile between treatment formulations.
+Women using estrogen only had statistically significantly lower risk (per 10,000 women over 6.8 to 7.2 years) of diabetes (137 fewer cases) and fractures (382 fewer cases) than women taking placebo.
+However, risk (per 10,000 women over 5.4 to 7.1 years) was statistically significantly increased for gallbladder disease (213 more cases), stroke (79 more cases), and venous thromboembolism (78 more cases).
+The risk of urinary incontinence (1,261 more cases per 10,000 women) was increased during a followup of 1 year.

-Women using estrogen plus progestin therapy experienced statistically significantly lower risks (per 10,000 women during 5.0 to 5.6 years) for colorectal cancer (33 fewer cases), diabetes (77 fewer cases), and fractures (222 fewer cases) than those on placebo.
-Risks (per 10,000 women over 4 to 5.6 years) for invasive breast cancer (52 more cases), coronary heart disease (41 more cases), probable dementia (88 more cases), gallbladder disease (259 more cases), stroke (53 more cases), and venous thromboembolism (120 more cases) were statistically significantly increased compared with women taking placebo.
-The risk for urinary incontinence (876 more cases per 10,000 women) was increased during a followup of 1 year.
+Women using estrogen plus progestin therapy experienced statistically significantly lower risk (per 10,000 women over 5.0 to 5.6 years) for colorectal cancer (33 fewer cases), diabetes (77 fewer cases), and fractures (222 fewer cases) than women taking placebo.
+Risk (per 10,000 women over 4 to 5.6 years) of invasive breast cancer (52 more cases), probable dementia (88 more cases), gallbladder disease (116 more cases), stroke (53 more cases), and venous thromboembolism (120 more cases) was statistically significantly increased compared with women taking placebo.
+The risk of urinary incontinence (876 more cases per 10,000 women) was increased during a followup of 1 year.